AndreeeasN/pp1-tekken-rundown/README.md

   - The background color for each page is influenced by their hero image.<br>
     All varying degrees of blue but shifted towards other colors to match their respective hero image, adhering to a gradient generated using ColorSpace.<br>
   ![Color Palette](assets/images/documentation/colorspace-gradients.png)

+#### Typography

+  - Headers and navigation links were given the font [Open Sans](https://fonts.google.com/specimen/Open+Sans) as it closely resembles the font used in the TEKKEN 7 Main Menu, with a fallback of sans-serif.
+  - General text uses Segoe UI with a font-weight of 300.

 ## Wireframes